syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### nodes.enumeration.name `Stribg`
 {:#members:nodes-enumeration.name}

-Sets the name of enumeration
+Sets the name of the Enumeration

 #### Default Value: